AzureAD/microsoft-authentication-library-for-js/2-Authorization/0-call-api-vanillajs/README.md

     1. For **Value**, enter **TodoList.Read.All**.
     1. For **Description**, enter *e.g. Allows the app to read the signed-in user's files.*.
     1. Select **Apply** to save your changes.
-    > :warning: Repeat the steps above for another app permission named **TodoList.ReadWrite.All**
+   1. Repeat the steps above for another app permission named **TodoList.ReadWrite.All**

 ##### Configure Optional Claims